matheusladislau/ZombieSurvivor/README.md

 # ZombieSurvivor
-A 2D game made with Java.
+A 2D game made with Java and library JPlay using the design-pattern Façade.